 But without highly-trained software testers, none of these would be possible.
 This role is well-defined in the production and sales process, and it cannot be removed, replaced, or covered by other specialists.

 What Does a Software Tester Do?

-In short, a tester makes sure that a new software product or an upgrade to an existent product doesn’t have bugs.
+In short, a tester makes sure that a new software product or an upgrade to an existing product doesn’t have bugs.
 It looks and sounds simple enough, but this is exactly where things start to become challenging.

 Types of Testing

 First, you need to know that there are two types of testing: manual and automated.
-Manual testing has the tester play the role of the end user, and manually check for defects, errors, and any other substandard situations.
+Manual testing has the tester play the role of the end-user, and manually check for defects, errors, and any other substandard situations.

 In this case, the tester doesn’t need advanced knowledge of programming or software architecture.
 They just need to know the specifications of the software being tested and must stay curious and think outside the box.

 Automated testing is a bit more complicated as the tester needs to devise a testing plan, implement it using a programming language, and interpret the results.
 Basically, you need to create tools that work specifically for the software being tested, in order to test every possible outcome in a short amount of time.